-When you publish a view that uses Mapbox maps to Tableau Server, Tableau Online, or Tableau Public, your audience can view your data and your Mapbox map without having a Mapbox account.
+When you publish a view that uses Mapbox maps to Tableau Server, Tableau Cloud, or Tableau Public, your audience can view your data and your Mapbox map without having a Mapbox account.

 Starting in Tableau Desktop 2019.2, Mapbox styles Streets, Outdoors, and Satellite are available by default in Tableau in the Map Layers pane.
 For more information on map styles and map layers, see Customize How Your Map Looks.